Early Signs of Autism: Recognizing Symptoms and Getting Help

 Autism Sign 4: Difficulty with changes in routine

-Children with autism may become upset or anxious when there is a change in routine or environment.
+Children with Autism Spectrum Disorder may become upset or anxious when there is a change in routine or environment.

 Autism Sign 5: Sensory issues

-Children with autism may be overly sensitive or under-sensitive to certain stimuli such as sounds, textures, or lights.
+Children diagnosed with autism spectrum disorder may be overly sensitive or under-sensitive to certain stimuli such as sounds, textures, or lights.

-Autism is primarily caused by nature, but the severity of autism can be influenced by nurture (environmental factors).
+Autism is primarily caused by nature (a genetic disorder), but the severity of autism can be influenced by nurture (environmental factors).

-Autism is mostly something you’re born with, so that’s the nature part.
-But how autism shows up and how strong it is can be affected by the things around you, like siblings, screen time, parenting styles and how you’re taken care of.
+Autism is mostly something children are born with, so that’s the nature part.
+But how autism shows up and how strong it is can be affected by the things around you, like siblings, screen time, parenting styles and how children are taken care of.
 That’s the nurture or environment part.
 So, both nature and nurture play a role in autism.

 Explore our related article If you’re willing to learn more about nature vs nurture in child development.